 Warehouse safety requires thorough training, maintained equipment, effective organization and – you guessed it – good lighting.
 Think about your personal home.
 In the dark, you’re ore likely to bump into a piece of furniture, even though you know where it is.
 The same happens in a warehouse.
 Workers are more likely to bump into shelves, knock over products, or run into items in the aisles if the space is not lit well.
 Good warehouse lighting reduces the risk of accidents, which protects the workers and the business as a whole.

 This is particularly true for slip and fall hazards.
 Lighting ensures that workers see the spills when they occur, and that they can be cleaned in detail.
-There is no way to fully eliminate accidents in a warehouse, but having an efficient cleaning system reduces their effects on the team.
+There is no way to fully eliminate accidents in a warehouse, but having an efficient cleaning system reduces their effects the team.
 The warehouse lighting is just as important as the cleaning plan itself.

 Every time the wrong product is picked, packed, stocked, mislabeled, etc., it creates a delay in the warehouse.
 Those delays cost the company time and money.
 Believe it or not, something as simple as improving the lighting can reduce errors considerably.
 Workers can see better, so they’re less likely to misread labels or misplace inventory.
 That all adds up to better workflow in the end.

 One of the biggest responsibility a warehouse has is protecting the products within it.
-These products belong to clients who rely on them to earn a living.
-If the products get damaged, it's not only the warehouse losing money.
+These products belong to clients who rely them to earn a living.
+If the products get damaged, it’s not only the warehouse losing money.
 The clients lose it as well.
-That's why warehouse safety is so important, because it prevents events that could damage the products in the facility.
+That’s why warehouse safety is so important, because it prevents events that could damage the products in the facility.
 Better lighting means fewer opportunities to lose or damage products.

 The human body is designed to adjust to its environment.
 If employees are put in poorly lit areas, their eyes will learn to adjust.
-This will cause strain on their eyes that could lead to poor eyesight, headaches, poor posture, and more.
+This will cause strain their eyes that could lead to poor eyesight, headaches, poor posture, and more.
 Improving the warehouse lighting keeps the health risks to a minimum, thereby helping the long-term safety in the warehouse.

-While this is not an improvement on warehouse safety or productivity, it is yet another benefit of good lighting.
-Old warehouse lighting may require additional power to support, which means more money spent on electricity.
+While this is not an improvement warehouse safety or productivity, it is yet another benefit of good lighting.
+Old warehouse lighting may require additional power to support, which means more money spent electricity.
 A quick upgrade will keep these costs down, freeing up more money for other forms of warehouse improvement.